MicrosoftDocs/memdocs/sccm/core/misc/eula/third-party-notices.md

-## Common Library for Hyak Code Generator 1.0.1
+## Common Library for Hyak Code Generator 1.0.1 and 1.1.3
 **NOTICES AND INFORMATION BEGIN HERE**

 Copyright 2016 Microsoft.
 All rights reserved.